-That’s where parents and true friends come in handy.
-These relationships were designed for support and encouragement, but also close-proximity corrective forces for individuals who are lost, and unable to find their own way back.
+That’s where parents and true friends come in.
+These relationships were designed for support and encouragement, but also as close-proximity corrective forces for individuals who are lost, and unable to find their own way back.

 My mother and father were hands-off during my early wanderings, curiously more amused with my dalliances than invested in preparing me for future bends in the road.
 No straight lines at my house!
 While I was busy doing other things, both mum and dad passed, and there I was — still continuing on at full speed, foolishly focussed on my self-absorbed blast into the future.